qwertie/learn-react/docs/tutorial-2.md

 You'll notice that this code has some funny... nesting.
 That's because Node.js functions are normally asynchronous.
 When you call functions in `fs`, instead of *returning* a result, they pause your program until they are done and then they *call* a function provided by you, sending that function either an error (`err`) or some information (`fileInfo`).
 For example, instead of *returning* information about a file, `fs.stat` *sends* information to a callback.

+A fishy thing about this web server is that it ignores `request.method`, treating every request as if it were a `get`.
+But it works well  enough to get started.

 ### Step B4 (optional): Use Express ###

 If you want your server side to do any "routing" that is more complicated than serving a few files, you should probably learn about the most popular Node.js server framework: [Express](https://expressjs.com/).